Rhett Butler: Nature’s Advocate, Scaling Mongabay and Driving Global Impact Through Environmental Journalism

 And so a lot of thought went into that in terms of the risk and the strategy.
 If you think about the timing, this is January 2020.
 The other factor was there was this respiratory ailment that was emerging out of China that was spreading very rapidly.

-So I basically like ramped up the outreach through very targeted communications and we just got a lot of press coverage.
+So I basically ramped up the outreach through very targeted communications and we just got a lot of press coverage.
 So there were some wire services that covered the story.
-I think there was something like 3,500 press hits or something in week.
+I think there was something like 3,500 press hits in a week.
 So a lot of people were interested in this story.

 And one of the things that made it interesting beyond the environmental community or expat community was the fact that he had been detained while traveling under this business visa.
 And it created this uncertainty around anyone who's traveling on a business visa within Indonesia.